 The days and weeks following an accident are crucial in many different respects.
 In addition to seeking and paying for immediate medical care, injured people must also act quickly to protect their legal rights and best interests.

-An Alpharetta and Atlanta personal injury attorney could help you with every aspect of your civil claim, from gathering evidence from the accident scene to cataloging and valuating your losses, to protecting you from aggressive insurance companies.
+An Atlanta personal injury attorney could help you with every aspect of your civil claim, from gathering evidence from the accident scene to cataloging and valuating your losses, to protecting you from aggressive insurance companies.
 Working with a local attorney could greatly increase your chances for success, so call today to discuss your case and legal options.